 - University of Warwick, School of Creative Arts, Performance and Visual Cultures (United Kingdom of Great Britain and Northern Ireland)

-- University of California, Irvine, Department of Drama (United States of America)
+- University of California, Irvine, Claire Trevor School of the Arts, Department of Drama (United States of America)

 Study exchange at AGRFT